On cohesive powers of linear orders: Cohesive products and powers of computable structures

 In Theorem~\ref{thm-IsoCohPow}, it is essential that the two structures are isomorphic via a computable isomorphism.
-In Sections~\ref{sec-PowOfOmega},~\ref{sec-DenseNonstd},~and~\ref{sec-Shuffle}, we see many examples of pairs of computable linear orders that are isomorphic (but not computably isomorphic) to $\omega$ with non-elementarily equivalent cohesive powers.
+In Sections~\ref{sec-PowOfOmega},~\ref{sec-DenseNonstd},~and~\ref{sec-Shuffle}, we see many examples of pairs of computable linear orders that are isomorphic (but not computably isomorphic) to $\omega$ but have non-elementarily equivalent cohesive powers.

+The next theorem says that decidable structures $\mc{A}$ and $\mc{B}$ are elementarily equivalent if and only if $\prod_C \mc{A}$ and $\prod_C \mc{B}$ are isomorphic for every cohesive set $C$.
+It is essentially~\cite{Nelson}*{Theorem~2.1}, though we give a slightly different proof.
+Compare this to the Keisler--Shelah theorem, which states that, in general, two structures are elementarily equivalent if and only if there is an ultrafilter (on a set of appropriate size) over which the corresponding ultrapowers are isomorphic (see~\cite{ChangKeislerBook}*{Theorem~6.1.15}).